woshibide/bookmaking/readme.md

 Bash script that makes use of image magick, that can be installed on Mac OS via `brew install imagemagick`.
 Will compress with decreasing quality all files inside the directory file is until desired file size is reached.
 Will also delete original images, so be careful

 ### `image_compressor.py`
-Python script that compresses all images inside its directory, leveraging PIL library.  retains same file name, doesnt change extension or does if you want `.webp` format.

-This script compresses images in a specified directory to meet a target file size and optional constraints on dimensions.
+Python script that compresses images in a specified directory to meet a target file size and optional constraints on dimensions.
 Outcome is way better than `compress.sh`, supports recursive processing, output file customization, and optional conversion to WebP format.

-##### Usage
+#### Usage
+Can either be run from specified in the file params or via CLI arguments

 ```bash
 python compress_images.py [options] [directory]